oduku1/Omar_Dukureh_Capstone_Final/Omar_Dukureh_Sprint_1/README.md

 Accurate predictions of full-season player stats can have wide-reaching benefits.
 The fantasy sports industry alone is worth over $30.4 billion and is projected to reach $84.98 billion USD by 2032 (SkyQuest).
 Sportsbooks use predictive models to set odds, and more accurate forecasts can improve this process.
 NBA teams can use season-long predictions to make informed decisions around player contracts, rotations, and long-term strategy.

 ## Dataset Description
- The dataset that I used for this is the NBA Player Stats dataset from Basketball Reference, This includes data from the 2018-2019 NBA season to the 2023-2024 NBA season.
+ The dataset that I used for this is the NBA player Stats dataset from Basketball Reference, This includes data from the 2018-2019 NBA season to the 2023-2024 NBA season.
  The data includes player statistics such as points, rebounds, assists, and minutes played.

 ### Data dictionary